ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Introduction

-The complementarity between two inputs can be decomposed into consistency and difference.
-Based on it, we design a simple yet effective framework ComPtr, as shown in Fig.~\ref{fig:net}, to address the general bi-source vision modeling.
-Specifically, we design a complementary transformer, which contains consistency enhancement blocks and difference awareness blocks, {\em i.e.}, CEM and DAM.
+{Existing methods~\cite{rgbdtsod-SwinNet,caver-tip,rgbdtsod-HRTransNet,mmseg-DFormer,mmseg-CMX,mmseg-TokenFusion} often directly build cross-modal dense interactions to implicitly explore inter-modal correlations. {Different from them}, we design a top-down heuristic modeling strategy and starts from the basic needs of bi-source dense prediction tasks, {\em i.e.}, the complementarity between two inputs.
+We explicitly decompose it into consistency and difference representation modeling as depicted in Fig.~\ref{fig:teaser}.
+This design well accommodates the diverse modeling needs of tasks in Tab.~\ref{tab:task}.} Based on it, we design a simple yet effective framework ComPtr, as shown in Fig.~\ref{fig:net}, to address the general bi-source vision modeling.
+Specifically, we design a complementary transformer for diverse bi-source vision tasks, which contains consistency enhancement blocks and difference awareness blocks, {\em i.e.}, CEM and DAM.
 The ``consistency'' tends to highlight the commonality between multi-source data.
 The CEM blocks are equipped in the encoder to strengthen the object-related representation.
 While the ``difference'' depicts the specificity of each stream.
 We build the DAM-based decoder, which continuously endows the enhanced common representation with scene details from different sources to achieve accurate predictions.

-The global dense interaction based on the transformer plays an important role.
+The global dense interaction plays an important role in bi-source vision tasks.
+Due to the explicit long-range correlation mechanism, the transformer-based cross-source modeling scheme {has} become the dominant paradigm~\cite{caver-tip,changedetection-BTNIFormer,rgbtcc-RGBTMMCC,mmseg-TokenFusion,mmseg-MultiMAE,mmseg-DFormer}.
 However, its computational complexity increases quadratically with the length of the input token sequence.
 This inherent property in the structure of the standard transformer leads to a severe computational burden when dealing with high-resolution features.
 To alleviate this problem, we design the aggregation-diffusion attention inspired by the K-means algorithm.
 Specifically, several specific proxy prototypes are inserted into the feature interaction path.
 It provides an alternative of linear complexity for global information propagation, of which the schematic diagram is shown in Fig.~\ref{fig:agg-diff}.
+In the end, the rational design and good collaboration of these proposed components together contribute to the good cross-task compatibility of our model.